makinacorpus/django-safedelete/docs/models.rst

     This will make the objects be automatically masked (and not deleted), when you call the delete() method.
     They will NOT be masked in cascade.

+.. py:data:: SOFT_DELETE_CASCADE

+    This will make the objects be automatically masked (and not deleted) and all related objects, when you call the delete() method.
+    They will be masked in cascade.

 .. py:data:: HARD_DELETE_NOCASCADE

     This policy will: